-The mental health Carer Experience Survey (CES) will be implemented across Queensland’s public mental health services from January 2019.
+The mental health Carer Experience Survey (CES) was be implemented across Queensland’s public mental health services from January 2019.

 The survey will be offered as a continuous collection to broaden the opportunity for carers to ask for—and complete—a survey.
 The survey will initially be offered in paper format and will be expanded to include electronic format from mid-2019.